COPYRIGHTS AND DUPLICATION

 THE BASIC RULE

-The official definition of copyright means that Sewing Prose and its assigns and licensees are the only entities that may reproduce the items encompassing "DIRECTIONS"&trade, or any similar renditions thereof.
+The official definition of copyright means that Sewing Prose and its assigns and licensees are the only entities that may reproduce the items encompassing "DIRECTIONS"™, or any similar renditions thereof.
 Here are some examples to help you stay within the copyright rules so we can all make a profit while we enjoy learning to sew and sharing our sewing skills with every new generation.

 Many people would like to use one DIRECTIONS™ lesson for several children.
 For the most part, this is just fine.
 One person's use of the lesson will still leave the words on the page for the next person to enjoy.
 Photocopying the pages for the second person is crossing into illegal activity.
 So is tracing the pattern so each person has their own copy.
 Now, if one person cuts out a larger size, and the next person cuts out a smaller size from the same tissue, that is alright.
-Indeed, our pattern tissue are designed to make this easy because we nest all the sizes instead of allowing their cutting lines to cross over and twist.
+Indeed, our pattern tissues are designed to make this easy because we nest all the sizes instead of allowing the cutting lines to cross over and twist.

 Here's a super idea: